-The parent company only financial statements were approved and authorized for issuance by the Board of Directors on February 21, 2022.
+The parent company only financial statements were approved by the Board of Directors on February 17, 2023.

-3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS follows:
+3. APPLICATION OF NEW STANDARDS, AMENDMENTS AND INTERPRETATIONS

-(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") as endorsed by the Financial Supervisory Commission ("FSC")
+(1) Effect of the adoption of new issuances of or amendments to International Financial Reporting Standards ("IFRS") that came into effect as endorsed by the Financial Supervisory Commission ("FSC")

-New standards, interpretations and amendments endorsed by the FSC effective from 2021 are as
+New standards, interpretations and amendments endorsed by the FSC that became effective from 2022 are as follows: